yocaml/yocaml-www/content/tutorial/setup.md

 (package
  (name blog)
  (synopsis "My first blog using YOCaml")
  (description
    "My first personal blog using YOCaml for fun and profit")
  (depends
   (ocaml (>= 5.3.0))))
 ```

 The first part of the file outlines how Dune will handle the project —
 essentially configuring the entire project.
-The two fields that can be
+The field that can be a
-a bit confusing are:

-- `(generate_opam_files)`: This instructs Dune to create the OPAM
+bit confusing is `(generate_opam_files)`: this instructs Dune to
-  description files.
-Dune is just the _build system_, and OPAM is the
+create the OPAM description files.
+Dune is just the _build system_,
-  package manager.
-This field tells Dune to regenerate the OPAM files,
+and OPAM is the package manager.
+This field tells Dune to regenerate
-  centralizing the project configuration in our `dune-project`.
+the OPAM files, centralizing the project configuration in our

-- `(executables_implicit_empty_intf)`: This automatically creates an
-  empty interface file for executables, allowing the compiler to
-  _track_ unused definitions.
-In practice, this is recommended, but
-  optional.
+`dune-project`.

 The second part of the file specifies additional metadata.
 The
 _repository_ (here we used [GitHub](https://github.com) as the host)